The human body is so intricate that a single medical mistake, however small, can have devastating effects.

 A failure to diagnose attorney can determine what your provider could or should have done differently.
 It costs you nothing to have us examine your full medical history and the records of your interactions with the negligent doctor and to consult a medical expert in a relevant field about the unique circumstances of your claim.

-A particularly devastating area of medical malpractice misdiagnosis claims is failure to diagnose cancer.
+A particularly devastating area of medical malpractice misdiagnosis claims is medical negligence.
 For most types of cancer, early detection and treatment are key to surviving or having the best possible prognosis.

 That’s the reason why cancer survival rates are distinguished by stage.
 Treatments for early-stage, localized tumors are far more effective than those attempting to treat metastasized cancers that have spread to distant regions of the body.
 Any significant delay in getting an accurate diagnosis and commencing treatment may allow cancers to grow and spread, reducing the chance of a positive outcome.